zeropointdynamics/zemu-client/examples/c72d95ea10666be3446442bdf40d4b5a672d2f3e4f4627abbfa84389d2458e2d/README.md

 - There is only a _single_ domain generated from November 1st to December 3rd of every year.
 - Only _two_ TLDs are ever used (tech/online), as opposed to the three TLDs discovered by Netlab (tech/online/support)

+Upon further reverse engineering, we suspect that the reason for these two behaviors are due to a bug in the original DGA implementation.
+We believe that _intended_ behavior includes random domains betweeen November 1st and December 3rd, as well as using the third TLD mentioned above (support).